ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 ### 0.0.13
 * (sbormann) Doors and Windows now force true/false to be translated to opened/closed.
-* (sbormann) Double Entrys on WelcomeScreen/Overview removed.
+* (sbormann) Double Entries on WelcomeScreen/Overview removed.
 * (sbormann) States are now set with the correct value type.
 * (sbormann) Changed recognition of state types.
 I hope there are no new bugs now!

 ### 0.0.12
-* (sbormann) Check for unallowed chars in object names.
+* (sbormann) Check for un-allowed chars in object names.
 * (sbormann) Check for duplicates in view names.
 * (sbormann) Level fires a slider in dialog - even when it has a state list (HUE again :)).
-* (sbormann) Added Blinds (Homematic) - please test it, i don't have one to test.
+* (sbormann) Added Blinds (Homematic) - please test it, I don't have one to test.

 ### 0.0.11
 * (sbormann) Added compatibility for edge and firefox.